 January is a Cold Month & There’s No Hurry So Sow Most Veg.
-But The Days In The UK Get Longer.
+But The Days In The UK Are Finally Getting Longer.
 Here’s What I’m Sowing In My Southern England Garden.

 I say southern England garden as so much depends on your growing conditions.
-As I write this we’ve had below-freezing temperatures on the south Devon coast and today, though it’s above freezing, there’s a cold wind with the promise of more cold to follow over the next few days.
+As I write this we’ve recently had below-freezing temperatures on the south Devon coast where I live, and there’s the promise of more cold weather to follow over the next few months.

 If you are at higher altitudes or further north the weather is likely to be worse and your local growing conditions need taking into account.
 That’s why the advice given on seed packets is very general guidance at best.
 Don’t rigidly follow it, ask others in your area what works for them, experiment, and take notes for the next year and beyond.

 Below is my sowing list.
 It suits me but will not suit everyone, even those in my part of the world and I see a lot of people saying not to sow anything until mid February.
 It’s point of view I’m not going to argue with … life’s too short.
 Also bear in mind that some crops can be started in the house or greenhouse and grown in a greenhouse or tunnel.
 Also bear in mind that some crops can be harvested as immature plants.
 For example broad beans can be sown very densely in containers or the beds under glass or tunnels and harvested as fresh shoots.
 They don’t have to be grown to maturity, though I intend to grow some of my broad beans for pods.